The Canadian Shield (semi-aleatoric) Harmonic Series Jazz Ensemble

 The Canadian Shield is a semi-aleatoric composition created by transforming two takes of me performing on my DIY electric cello and converting the audio to midi.
 Once midi I then edited the data into something of near coherence assigning pitch regions to bass, baritone sax, the complete mix an octave up to electric piano (all using the harmonic series starting on C1) and the complete mix to a sampled jazz drum kit.

-2 replies on “The Canadian Shield (semi-aleatoric) Harmonic Series Jazz Ensemble”
+2 responses to “The Canadian Shield (semi-aleatoric) Harmonic Series Jazz Ensemble”

 Chris, this is nutty, in a good sort of way.
 That’s a heck of a compositional process, too.
 A fun way to start Friday night.